adaptlearning/adapt-contrib-spoor/README.md

 Tracking plugin for the Adapt Framework.
 Currently (officially) only supports SCORM 1.2

 ##Installation
-If you haven't already done so, be sure to install the [Adapt Command Line Interface](https://github.com/adaptlearning/adapt-cli) then, from the command line run:-
+If you haven't already done so, be sure to install the [Adapt Command Line Interface](https://github.com/adaptlearning/adapt-cli) then, from the command line run:
 ```
 $ adapt install adapt-contrib-spoor
 ```